 The research unit comprises of five autonomous research projects, working collaboratively and each being headed by one or more PI(s).
-One among the PIs acts as the coordinator and speaker of the research unit, who has to be based at a German university, as mandated by the Volkswagen Foundation.
+One of the PIs acts as the coordinator and speaker of the research unit, who has to be based at a German university, as mandated by the Volkswagen Foundation.
 The title of this position is speaker/head of the research unit.
 This position is held by Michaela Pelican, based at the University of Cologne and selected and confirmed by all of the PIs.
-In this capacity, she is in charge of the management of the research unit and the official communication with the Volkswagen Foundation.
+In this capacity, she oversees the management of the research unit and official communication with the Volkswagen Foundation.
 She also represents the research unit to the outside.
-At the same time, representational requests will be discussed among research unit members, and where possible, tasks will be shared (e.g., by sharing ideas or information, participating in the activities or taking turns in representing the research unit).
+At the same time, representational requests will be discussed among research unit members, and where possible, tasks will be shared (e.g., sharing ideas or information, participating in the activities or taking turns in representing the research unit).

 Michaela Pelican is assisted by Ulrike Wesch, who is in charge of organizational and administrative aspects of the research unit and public outreach.
-These include the research unit's financial accounting and reporting to the Volkswagen Foundation, assistance with contractual arrangements between partner universities, organization of workshops and other activities of the research unit, facilitation of research activities and travels of project members and guests as well as maintenance of the unit's communication infrastructure (e.g., Trello, Sciebo and SOFs platforms for data transfer and storage at the University of Cologne) and public outreach platforms (e.g., website https://socialinequalities.uni-koeln.de/).
+These include the research unit's financial accounting and reporting to the Volkswagen Foundation, assistance with contractual arrangements between partner universities, organization of workshops and other activities of the research unit, facilitation of research activities and travels of project members and guests, as well as maintenance of the unit's communication infrastructure (e.g., Trello, Sciebo and SOFs platforms for data transfer and storage at the University of Cologne) and public outreach platforms (e.g., website https://socialinequalities.uni-koeln.de/).
 The title of her position is administrative coordinator of the research unit.

-&lt;sup>4 ALLEA (2017).
+4 ALLEA (2017).
 The European Code of Conduct for Research Integrity.
 Revised Edition.
 ALLEA: Berlin.

 The goal of the research unit is to establish symmetrical, horizontal, equal exchange and collaboration between all research members, both across and within project teams.
-However, the logic of project management and the funder's administrative requirements favour asymmetrical, vertical and unequal structures and place constraints on the structure of the research unit.
-Reconciling these opposing principles poses challenges to the PIs and the coordination team.
-As such, measures are introduced to ensure a sense of symmetry among the members of the research unit.
-The measures include monthly meetings to facilitate timely and open communication between all members of the research unit, share information on the activities of members and the coordination team, develop joint strategies and address upcoming needs.
+However, the logic of project management and the funder's administrative requirements favor asymmetrical, vertical and unequal structures and place constraints on the structure of the research unit.
+Breaking down power hierarchies is right and important, but the existing power hierarchies must not be ignored.
+We are mindful to avoid situations of "pseudo-equality" and instead aim at balance between responsibilities and participation, breaking down power hierarchies and recognizing power hierarchies.

+To ensure a sense of symmetry among the members of the research unit, a range of measures have been introduced, such as monthly meetings to facilitate timely and open communication between all members of the research unit, share information on the activities of members and the coordination team, develop joint strategies and address upcoming needs.
+We are aware that facilitating inclusive communication and symmetrical collaboration is time and energy intensive and competes with the principles of a time and cost-effective working environment.
+We aim at striking a balance between the two goals.